KaViNnDev/portfolio-editor/README.md

 # Personal Portfolio Builder

-This the no code based Personal Portfolio builder, where you can add your necessary detais to build your portfolio.
+This is Personal Portfolio builder, where you can add your necessary detais to build your portfolio.

 ## Available Sections